Nitheesh-S7/Security-Assessment/README.md

  **Nikto**

  * X-Content-Type-Options header missing which can make it vulnerable to content sniffing attacks incorrectly assessing MIME type of files
+ * Missing X-Frame-Options header which makes it vulnerable to click jacking through iframes
  * Referrer-Policy header missing which can leak sensitive information from url to other sites when clicking links.
  * Server may leak inode number or multipart MIME boundary, which reveals child process IDs (PID) through E-Tag CVE-2003-1418
  * Content-Security-Policy header not found which prevents attacks by verifiying only whitelisted data are being loaded in the website